Krittaprot/youtube-comments-analyzer/README.md

 4) Word Cloud Generation: Creates visually appealing word clouds to represent the most frequent words in comments.
 5) Gradio Interface: Offers an interactive and user-friendly web interface, making the tool accessible to a wide range of users.

+For more details on the app development process, read here: (placeholder for the medium article link)

 # License

 MIT License